Understanding the Basics – Terminology Definitions

-Here are some basic things to know about home equity lines of credit:
+The following is basic terminology to help understand home equity lines of credit:

 In order to qualify for a home equity line of credit, you must have available equity in your home.
 In other words, the amount you owe on your home must be less than the value of your home.
-Most lenders will allow you to borrow up to 80% of the value of your home minus the amount you owe.
-Your lender will also typically look at your: credit score and history, employment records, monthly income, and monthly debts, just like they did when you first got your mortgage.
+Many lenders will allow you to borrow up to 80% of the value of your home minus the amount you owe.
+Your lender will also typically look at your: credit score and history, employment history, monthly income, and monthly debts, just like they did when you first applied for your mortgage.

-A financial indicator used by banks to set rates on many consumer loan products.
-Most banks use The Wall Street Journal Prime Rate.
+The index is a financial indicator used by banks to set rates on many consumer loan products.
+MidCountry Bank indexes to The Wall Street Journal Prime Rate.

 The margin is the amount added to the index, such as The Wall Street Journal Prime Rate, to determine the interest rate for your home equity line of credit.

 Home equity lines of credit have an "end of draw" date, after which you may no longer borrow against your home equity line of credit.
-On this date, the repayment period also begins, which is typically about 15 years.
+On this date, the repayment period begins.
 During the repayment period, you'll be required to make the monthly principal and interest payments needed to fully pay off the home equity line of credit by the end of the repayment period.